-Day-to-day business runs more smoothly with a current operating agreement
+Day-to-day business runs more smoothly with a current Oregon operating agreement

 Besides, the state might not require an operating agreement, but your lenders and investors probably will.
 Plus, running a business has more than enough day-to-day challenges.
 Your key people should all be on the same page about how you want the business to operate.

 Don’t have an operating agreement yet?
 This document can be a straightforward way to set down the rules of the road for your Oregon business.
-If you do have an operating agreement, when was the last time you reviewed it?
+When did you last review or update your operating agreement?
 Just like your business plan, occasionally reviewing and updating your operating is just smart business.

 What is an operating agreement?

-Corporations have bylaws, which specify how the corporation will be run.
+Corporations bylaws specify how the corporation runs.
 An operating agreement is like bylaws for other business entities.
 Having an operating agreement is your way to ensure, as a business owner, that the business will operate in a manner consistent with how you want the business to run.

 Why is an operating agreement essential to my business?

 For LLCs, operating agreements help protect the limited liability status of the business.